 - Assessment

-- Individual support planning
+- Personalised support

 - Dialogue

 - Debriefing

 - Internal incident sheets

 - Authority critical incident sheets

 - Consequences

 - Exclusions

-Assessment
+Wellbeing Assessment

-One of the most commonly asked questions regarding pupil behaviour is "why".
+One of the most commonly asked questions, regarding pupil behaviour is, "why".
 Why does a child or young person act in a particular way?
 It is essential to have a full understanding of the possible reasons behind particular behaviour if appropriate, sustainable and longer term interventions are to be put in place.

 Prior to any assessment it is essential staff have a sound understanding of children young people's emotional and learning needs.
+This should be part of a wellbeing assessment process.